SouthGreenPlatform/trainings/_pages/trinityTrinotate/TP-trinity.md

 {% endhighlight %}

-(IF TIME) Visualise mapping back using IGV.
-Recovery BAM and Trinity.fasta files and import it in IGV browser.
-You must to index BAMs files before.
-Use samtools index BAM to do it.

 ## 3.3 Quantifying completness using `BUSCO`

 Assessing gene space is a core aspect of knowing whether or not you have a good assembly.